Associate Director of Atidenu

 Maccabee, consults with schools on leadership development, governance, placement, faculty compensation, curriculum, and 21st century learning.
 Maccabee has worked extensively with Jewish day school boards advising them on strategic planning, board composition, governance best practices, head of school support and evaluation, and the board-head relationship.
 Previously, Maccabee served as both a senior school leader and classroom teacher in California, Texas, and Michigan.
 Maccabee is a graduate of Brandeis University and the University of Cambridge as well as a Musmach of Dayan Ephraim Greenblatt, zt”l.
 He did postgraduate work in Near Eastern languages and cultures at UCLA, and is currently pursuing a doctorate in educational leadership at Yeshiva University.
 Follow him on Twitter @RabbiMacc.

 Chief Executive Officer

-Paul Bernstein joins Prizmah: Center for Jewish Day Schools as Chief Executive Officer—a position to which he brings his lifelong connection with Jewish day school education, and wide-ranging management experience in the fields of education, philanthropy, social impact, government and new media.
+Paul is Prizmah's Chief Executive Officer—a position to which he brings his lifelong connection with Jewish day school education, and wide-ranging management experience in the fields of education, philanthropy, social impact, government and new media.
 Prior to joining Prizmah, Paul served as CEO of The Pershing Square Foundation and as the Global Managing Director of Absolute Return for Kids (ARK), a nonprofit focused on global health, education, and child protection.
 Paul co-founded ARK South Africa in 2003 and he returned to London in 2004 to lead ARK globally through its growth across multiple geographies.
 The preceding years of Paul’s career focused on government, telecoms, and new media.

 Favorite Book: Long Walk to Freedom (Nelson Mandela)